janniksam/SSMLBuilder/README.md

 ## Special thanks to

-I would like to thank Antaris and all those who took part in the development of the RazorEngine implementation that I am basing this builder on.
-For more information, go and visit: https://github.com/Antaris/RazorEngine/
+I would like to thank @toddams and all those who took part in the development of the RazorLight implementation that I am basing this builder on.
+For more information, go and visit: https://github.com/toddams/RazorLight

 ## How does it work?